hazelcast/hazelcast-python-client/README.md

 When Hazelcast Python client serializes an object:

-1. It first checks whether the object is `None.
+1. It first checks whether the object is `None`.

 2. If the above check fails, then it checks if it is an instance of `IdentifiedDataSerializable`.